loftwah/wordpress-commerce-pro/README.md

 ## Think of a name and register a domain name with namecheap

+I will be using wpcommercepro85 as the name for a lot of my examples, so you can just replace it with whatever name you are using.
+If you don't have one and can't think of one you can generate something [here](https://codepen.io/rstacruz/full/wJyaJb/).

 ## Set up the infrastructure needed to host your store with DigitalOcean

 ## Set up a DNS server with Cloudflare to connect your domain name to your server